lazydog66/TX20-Bridge-Davis-640/README.md

 The important classes are, *davis6410* and *tx20emulator*.
 The first is responsible for reading the Davis 6410 and reporting the wind speed and direction.
 If you're reading this and only interested in the  Davis 6410 part of the project, then this class can be lifted and used in your project.
 Class *tx20emulator* contains the code that allows an Arduino Pro Mini to emulate a TX20.

 ### class davis6410
-The Davis 6410 is hooked up to the Arduino using pin 2 for the anemometer, and A0 for the wind vane.
+The Davis 6410 is hooked up to the Arduino using A2 for the anemometer, and A0 for the wind vane.
 Each revolution of the wind cups engages the reed switch in the anemometer causing a pulse.
 The spec for the 6410 gives a simple formula for calculating the wind speed in miles per hour from the number of pulses and a given period of time.
 The formula is,
 ```
 V = P*T/2.25
 ```
 Here, T is the sample period and P is the number of pulses (wind cup revolutions) from the anemometer.
 If you take your sampling period to be 2.25 seconds, then the number of pulses equates nicely to the wind speed in miles per hour.
 Another advantage of using 2.25 seconds is that the pulse counter variable needs only to be an 8-bit value (I'm not going to worry about trying to measure a 255+ mph wind).

-To count the anemometer pulses, pin 2 is set to cause an interrupt on the falling edge of the pulse.
+To count the anemometer pulses, A2 is read at around 5KHz, and the signal is filtered to pass pulses that have a minimum width of about 1 ms. This is done in class *adcpulse*.
+Reading the wind vane is done in class *adctaskaverage*.

+Reading A0 and A2 is handled in class adctask, and filtering and counting the pulses is done in adctaskaverage and adctaskpulse .
 The service routine simply increments a counter but also debounces the pulse.
 Looking on the internet I found that the debounce time for a reed switch is around 1 ms, but I went for a bit more anyway.
 I use an unsigned byte for the pulse counter which has the advantage of being atomic, thus interrupts do not need to be disabled and re-enabled when accessing the counter value from outside the interrupt service routine.
 The circuit for detecting the pulses is very simple.
 The output from pin 2 is attached to the

 The output of the wind vane potentiometer goes directly to pin A0, and is read using the analogue to digital converter in the Arduino.
 The value returned is mapped to 16 compass points.